 Making almost any physical change to your church building, its contents or to the churchyard requires permission from the Consistory Court of the Diocese, called a Faculty.
 This gives you authorisation to carry out the work and is part of the Church of England’s own system of building control, which is called the Faculty Jurisdiction.
 This system ensures that church buildings are properly cared for and that whatever is done to them is properly considered beforehand and carried out in the most appropriate way.
-It also takes the place of Listed Building Consent.
+It also takes the place of Listed Building Consent normally required for secular listed buildings.

 How to obtain a Faculty

 First, check that you do need a Faculty.
-Works not requiring Faculty consent are listed here.
+New rules apply from 1 January 2016, and the list of works not requiring Faculty consent are given here.

 Articles to help you during the Faculty process, and to advice on making changes to your church, are available here:

-Seek advice and guidance from the Care of Churches team
+Seek advice and guidance from the Diocesan Advisory Committee

-You start the process by contacting the Care of Churches team with details of your proposal.
+You start the process by contacting the Parish Property Support Team with details of your proposal.
 The team will check the application to make sure you have the correct information to present to the Diocesan Advisory Committee (DAC), a body made up of experts in all areas of church life and building management.
 The purpose of the DAC is to give advice to those responsible for the care and maintenance of churches.
 The DAC does not itself grant Faculties, but the Chancellor will normally give due weight to its advice.

-To apply for a Faculty from the Consistory Court you will first need a Certificate, issued by the DAC.
+To apply for a Faculty from the Consistory Court you will first need a Notification of Advice, issued by the DAC.
 Obtaining this document is the first part of the application process.

 The DAC will discuss your case at one of its monthly meetings.
-A member of the Care of Churches team will contact you with the DAC’s advice and explain what is going to happen next.
+A member of the Parish Property Support Team will contact you with the DAC’s advice and explain what is going to happen next.
 Members may wish to carry out a site visit so they can understand better what is intended.
 Discussions may also include bodies such as the Church Buildings Council, English Heritage, the National Amenity Societies and the Local Authority.
 Their response will inform the DAC’s view.

-When the DAC is content with the proposal, a member of the Care of Churches team will send you a Certificate.
+When the DAC is content with the proposal, a member of the Parish Property Support Team will send you a Notification of Advice.

 Obtain a Faculty from the Chancellor